wangyi7099/react-easy-scroll/README.md

 # react-easy-scroll

-A powerful virtual scrollbar with rich Api and events and makes scrolling easy.
+A powerful virtual scrollbar with rich Api and events that makes scrolling easy.